ballesterus/Utensils/README.md

 <h3>this4that.py</h3>

 Simple leaf renaming script.
-Automatically renames fasta identifiers, tree leaf nodes, and other ocurremces of the names o replace.
-Requires a commas delimited file (csv) with two columns, the fisrt column being the current name to match (target), and the second contains the new name (replacement).
+Automatically renames fasta identifiers, tree leaf nodes, and other ocurrences of the names to replace.
+Requires a commas delimited file (csv) with exactly two columns; the fisrt column being the current name to match (target), and the second contains the new name (replacement).
 Does not deletes input files, creates a new version o the input (v2) with the replaced names.

 usage: